SuperCowPowers/zat/docs/examples.rst

 Simple Outlier Detector
 -----------------------
-Here's we demonstrating a TOY outlier detection to show the use of dataframe_cache class and how we can stream data from Bro IDS into a dataframe and run some simple statistics on that 'windowed' dataframe.
+Here we're demonstrating a TOY outlier detection to show the use of the dataframe_cache class.
+The dataframe_cache allows us to stream data from Bro IDS into a 'time-windowed' dataframe.
+In this example we compute some simple statistics on that dataframe.

-- Every 5 seconds we run the outlier detection
+- Every 5 seconds we run outlier detection
-- The dataframe cache contains a window of data for the last 30 seconds
+- The dataframe contains a window of data (30 seconds in this example)

-See brothon/examples/cert_checker.py for full code listing (code simplified below)
+See brothon/examples/simple_dns_outlier.py for full code listing (code simplified below)

 .. code-block:: python